-That is, some people somehow genuinely believe that a regime that flies helicopters over civilian areas and drops explosive barrels full of shrapnel onto children, tortures tens (possibly hundreds) of thousands to death, unleashes sectarian militiamen to rape and murder thousands of women and children, and does deals with the very extremists it claims to stand against in order to undermine the region is somehow better than an Islamic group trying to urge a woman to wear a hijab or stop someone drinking a bottle of Jack Daniels.
+That is, some people somehow genuinely believe that a regime that flies helicopters over civilian areas and drops explosive barrels full of shrapnel onto children, tortures tens (possibly hundreds) of thousands to death, unleashes sectarian militiamen to rape and murder thousands of women and children, and does deals with the very extremists it claims to stand against in order to undermine the region is somehow better than an Islamic group making hijab obligatory or stopping someone drinking a bottle of Jack Daniels.

 In comparison, the regime (supported by many because they consider it to be “secular”, in comparison to many rebel groups) has consistently recruited young men from minorities on a sectarian basis and made them into cannon fodder with complete disregard for their lives.
 It openly appeals to Alawite sectarianism, slaughters the population with a focus on the Sunni majority (that followers refer to as “Dirty Sunnis”) and enlists the help of Shiite terrorist organisations like Hezbollah to prop up the disintegrating army.

 It’s laughable indeed that the Syrian opposition is exclusively lambasted for any extremist or sectarian elements that emerge from the anti-Assad camp, however loosely affiliated they are, yet the same level of condemnation has never been used against Assad.
 If dropping explosives onto civilians and importing thousands of Shiite fanatics to defend a collapsing government isn’t extremism, then as westerners we need to seriously re-evaluate our moral scruples.